 This previous post on packing for a week in Amsterdam continues to generate interest.
 With fall/winter travel in full swing, I thought I’d rerun it.
 It’s interesting to me that all of these pieces are still relevant and pretty much what I would pack if I were going on this trip today.
 And yes, everything really did fit in a carry-on.
-Read on with updated links to similar items.

 I like to travel with a carry-on whenever possible.
 It’s usually pretty easy for a week’s travel, especially if going to warmer climates where the clothing is less bulky.
 Last week, I challenged myself to limit my packing for my trip to Amsterdam to a carry-on and tote.
 Surprisingly, it was pretty easy and I had more than enough to wear.

 With temperatures hovering in the 40’s, and a chance of rain at any time, top priority was warmth.
 I kept my absolute MUSTS (coat, boots, scarf, gloves) with me just in case I needed to check my bag at the last minute.
 Editing was key so I decided on one coat…my black down puffer.
 It’s simple and works with everything.
 Wearing pull on boots are perfect for flying and kept precious space available in my suitcase.
 My AG Contour 360° jeans feel like soft leggings and keep their shape…love them for long flights.
 I packed two more in dark blue and black for rotating the rest of the week.
 A shirt, cashmere sweater and scarf had me prepared for the fluctuation in climate between LA and Amsterdam.